Mahogany

 Connectivity!
 (2006)

 Inspired by his love of classical music, Prinz grew the band to resemble a small orchestra.
-At one point, they ballooned to eight full-time members, and even more when performing.
-Instead of descending into a disorganised rabble, however, their highly structured work was played with extreme concern for accuracy.
-While some large bands operate in a free-flowing jam, Mahogany are composed — every bit in its right place.
+At one point, they ballooned to eight full-time members, and more when performing live.
+However, instead of descending into a disorganised rabble, their highly structured work was played with extreme precision.
+While some bands operate in a free-flowing jam, Mahogany are composed — every bit in its right place.

 For example, their song 'Renovo' is a meticulously crafted glacial soundscape.
-Without percussion or bass to provide a rhythm section, its tempo came from brass accompanied by desolate, bowed strings.
+Without percussion or bass to provide a rhythm section, its tempo comes from brass accompanied by desolate, bowed strings.
 Its undulating horns and high-pitched vocals are what it must sound like inside a snow globe.
 The townspeople below, their breath visible in the frigid air, lift their heads to greet a voice echoing down from the wintry mountains.
-This refreshing approach reimagines dream pop as frost, as crisp as a cold blast of morning air, instead of the traditional warm haze.
+This refreshing approach reimagines dream pop as frost, as crisp morning air instead of the traditional warm haze.

 Skills